Golden Valley, Arizona: Geography

 The community of Golden Valley lies in the Sacramento Valley, separated from the larger neighboring cities of Kingman and Bullhead City by the surrounding mountain ranges.
 State Route 68 runs through the heart of Golden Valley, leading east 10 mi to Kingman and west over the Black Mountains 23 mi to Bullhead City.
 At the eastern end of Golden Valley, Arizona 68 terminates at U.S. Route 93, which leads to Kingman to the south, or Las Vegas, Nevada, to the north.

-According to the United States Census Bureau, the Golden Valley CDP has a total area 78.7 sqmi, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 78.745 sqmi, all land.
 The Golden Valley ZIP Code (86413) extends 10 mi north and 15 mi south of the CDP proper, but all population statistics refer to the CDP area only.

-Residents work in Golden Valley, Kingman, Bullhead, Laughlin, Lake Havasu and even as far as Las Vegas.
+Residents work in Golden Valley, Kingman, Bullhead City, Lake Havasu City, Colorado City, and Laughlin, Nevada even as far as Las Vegas, Nevada.

 Demographics

+According to realtor website Zillow, the average price of a home as of July 31, 2026, in Golden Valley was $244,889.

+As of the 2024 American Community Survey, there were 4,123 estimated households in Golden Valley with an average of 2.08 persons per household.
+The CDP has a median household income of $42,585.
+Approximately 23.7% of the CDP's population lives at or below the poverty line.
+Golden Valley has an estimated 35.1% employment rate, with 4.9% of the population holding a bachelor's degree or higher and 74.3% holding a high school diploma.
+There were 4,694 housing units at an average density of 59.61 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (94.9%), Spanish (2.5%), Indo-European (0.2%), Asian and Pacific Islander (0.9%), and Other (1.5%).

+The median age in the CDP was 59.2 years.

+Golden Valley, Arizona – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.